Scientific Name

 Description

-Echeveria carnicolor is a beautiful succulent with short stems and very flat rosettes of gray-green with whitish margins and reddish coloration in high light conditions.
-The rosettes grow up to 2.4 inches (6 cm) tall and up to 5 inches (12.5 cm) in diameter.
-Leaves are fleshy, elongated or elliptical, up to 4 inches (10 cm) long and up to 1.2 inches (3 cm) wide.
-Flowers are orange-red and arranged in racemose inflorescence.
+Echeveria carnicolor is a beautiful succulent that forms flat, dense rosettes of gray-green leaves with whitish margins and a distinct, red to drab tinge in full sun.
+The rosettes can grow up to 2.4 inches (6 cm) tall and 5 inches (12.5 cm) in diameter.
+The leaves are fleshy, elliptical, measuring up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.

 See more at How to Grow and Care for Echeveria.